 If you wish to scale, elevate or even start capturing user experiences to create smarter products for your customers, you need a powerful all-in-one UX tool like UserZoom.
 Building the right product is critical, and with UserZoom, you spend less time thinking and more time creating what your users want.
 Let your digital teams grow their creativity with this UX insights tool that lets them take user-targeted product decisions and measure UX performance seamlessly.

 If you're looking for a tool to plan and organize projects within a real-time workspace, then Wrike is it.
 You can manage and customize your workflows — from incoming requests, delegating tasks, reviewing initial drafts, providing feedback, and approving revisions, all the way to project completion.
 Wrike delivers that in a real-time workspace that adjusts to fit your needs.
 Plus: custom workflows & statuses, Gantt charts, customizable reports, time tracking, board view, and much more.

 A newcomer to the project management space, Zenkit is an online tool that gives you the flexibility to view your work data in many different ways: as a Kanban board, as a list, as a calendar, even as a mindmap, a unique feature all its own.

-If your team has no need for bells and whistles and simply wants Gantt charts for visualizing project schedules, then Gantt Project is your free and open source solution.
+If your team has no need for bells and whistles and simply wants Gantt charts for visualizing project schedules, then Gantt Project is your free and open-source solution.

-I. Time Tracking Tools
+I. Time tracking tools

 If you need client billing and invoicing, expense organization, or even time tracking, this online cloud solution should help.
-FreshBooks was created to ease the stress of the small business owner and his team with its array of useful features.
+FreshBooks was created to ease the stress of the small business owner and with its array of useful features.

-J. Miscellaneous Tools
+J. Miscellaneous tools